loader-logo

 7. Ecology

-The final major topic involves studying the interactions of organisms with their environment, including the principles of ecosystems, biodiversity, and human influences on the environment.
+The final major topic primarily focuses on studying the interactions of organisms with their environment, including the principles of ecosystems, biodiversity, and human influences on the environment.
+In doing so, it highlights the interconnectedness of living systems and the impact of human activity.

 Each of these topics not only provides a robust foundation in biology but also invites students to appreciate the complexity and interconnectedness of life, fostering an enduring interest in the natural world.